OICR/softeng-blog/_posts/kevin_hartmann/2017-07-31-Why-Siri-Cant-Code.md

 The 𝕂 framework takes the "roll the dice" approach to semantic analysis; but it tries hard to succeed in all the cases where it **can** succeed.
 If the designers had instead opted for the more restricting "stack the deck" approach, you would be limited in what kind of semantics you could use 𝕂 to define.

-As it is, the sky seems to be the limit for what semantics you can define using 𝕂!
-Not only can 𝕂 be used to define programming languages, the designers have made it capable of formally defining the semantics of such things as formal logic systems, and type systems, as well. 𝕂 is not only designed to handle the realities of real world programming language designs, the designers explicitly took all of difficult to implement features of modern programming languages, bundled them all together into a language definition called _"Challenge"_; then proceeded to use 𝕂 semantics to define the _Challenge_ language as an example of what their system can do!
+As it is, the sky seems to be the limit for which types of semantics you can describe with the 𝕂 system!
+While 𝕂 can be used to define programming languages, the designers have also made it powerful enough to model the semantics of abstract mathematical formalisms.
+For example, you can use 𝕂 to describe the semantics of type systems (such as Lambda Calculus), or even to model entire systems of formal logic!

+But 𝕂 is not just some abstract academic toy.
+To prove that 𝕂 could handle the complexities of real world programming languages, the designers of 𝕂 invented a new language, called _"Challenge"_, which was deliberately composed of all the "hardest of implement" features of real world programming languages; features like _concurrency_, _non-deterministic programming_, and _continuations_.
+They then used 𝕂 to define syntax and semantics for this _Challenge_ language.
+Once that was done, 𝕂 correctly implemented programming language tools for this "challenging to implement" language: and it did so automatically, based only on the language definition itself!

 One of the great things about 𝕂 is the high level of knowledge of the people who work on it.
 When you use a software framework, it's always nice to know that the people who wrote it had a good idea of the problem at hand, before they started slinging code.
 The people who wrote 𝕂 clearly did.